Batou99/reception_scheduler/README.md

 * Install rails 5.2
 * Create and seed DB: `rake db:setup`

+### Seed data

+There are 2 users
+1. admin
+  - username: admin
+  - email: admin@foo.com
+  - password: somepass
+2. user
+  - username: user
+  - email: user@foo.com
+  - password: somepass

+And there are 6 shifts created for user `user` that total
+1. 7 hours on the week before `1/1/2018`
+2. 40 hours on the week of `1/1/2018`
+3. 1 hour on the week of `7/1/2018`

 ## Tests

 To run the test suite just do: `rails test`

+## Run application

+Just `rails s`

 ## Rules
 - Shoreditch House is open from 7am until 3am, 7 days a week